omkarbs23/Deep-Learning/Mushroom-Classification/Readme.txt

-Mushroom-Classification
+# Mushroom-Classification

-Project Name :- Mushroom-Classification
+<b> Project Name :- </b> Mushroom-Classification

-Aim :- The objective of the project was to create a deep learning model that could accurately classify whether a given mushroom is poisonous or edible based on specific parameters.
+<b> Aim :- </b>  The objective of the project was to create a deep learning model that could accurately classify whether a given mushroom is poisonous or edible based on specific parameters.